Valeriisht/BioSeqTool/README.md

 ### Usage
 You will need:

-- DNA/RNA sequences are list (or string when performing an operation on a single sequence), which are required parameters for function calls.
+- DNA/RNA or amino sequences are list (or string when performing an operation on a single sequence), which are required parameters for function calls.

 ### The utility has five Classes: